yasser-saeedi/netbox_device_version_sync/README.md

 python3 netbox_device_version_sync.py --netbox-url https://netbox.example.com --netbox-token 1234567890abcdef --device-username admin --device-password mypassword
 ```

-## How It Works
+## Process Overview of The Script

-- Parse command-line arguments.
+The script uses three seprate functions as following:

-- Retrieve a list of active devices for the NOC tenant in NetBox.
+- Fist function "get_active_devices_for_noc_tenant" retrieves a list of active devices for the NOC tenant in NetBox.
+Devices are retrieved in groups of 300 and a dictionary of
-- Create a thread for each device in the list and start them.
+    their primary IP addresses, platforms, and software versions (if available).
-- Wait for all the threads to finish.
+- Second function "get_version_from_devices" connects to a network device using Netmiko ConnectHandler and retrieve the software version of the device.
-- Update the custom field in NetBox for devices with a different software version than that of the corresponding device in net_devices_dict.
+- Third function "update_device_version_on_netbox" updates the custom field "sw version" in NetBox for devices with a different software version than that of the corresponding device in           net_devices_dict.

 ## Supported Device Types